San7o/hive-operator/docs/DESIGN.md

 - `pod`: the name of the pod
 - `namespace`: the namespace of the pod
 - `ip`: the ipv4 of the pod
-- `label`: a list of labels and values
+- `matchLabels`: a list of labels and values

 <a name="hivepolicy-reconciliation"></a>
 ### HivePolicy Reconciliation